railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 Working with Analytic Defaults
 ------------------------------

-You can work with analytic default accounts using OpenERP by installing :mod:`account_analytic_default` module.
+You can work with analytic default accounts in OpenERP by installing the :mod:`account_analytic_default` module.
+Notice that this module is also linked with the :mod:`sale`, :mod:`stock` and :mod:`procurement` modules.

-It allows you to automatically select analytic accounts based on some criteria:
+The system will automatically select analytic accounts according to the following criteria:

 * Product
 * Partner